KaterynaKocheharova/react-datepicker/README.md

-Just a repo to practice react datepicker library
+Just a repo where I explore and practice react datepicker library